-Shopify Product Page Best Practices: 17 Elements Every PDP Needs in 2026
+Shopify Product Page Best Practices: 17 PDP Elements for 2026

 What makes a high-converting Shopify product page?
-17 PDP elements covering above-the-fold layout, social proof, copywriting, and trust — based on real Shopify store audits.
+17 PDP elements covering layout, social proof, copywriting, and trust — from real audits.

 The product page is the most important surface in your Shopify store.
 It’s where ad spend lands, where SEO traffic arrives, and where the buy decision is made.
 A 1% conversion lift on the PDP means a 1% revenue lift across the whole business.